Measuring Turbidity of Water to Determine Water Quality using Arduino and Turbidity Sensor

 pinMode(5,OUTPUT);

-In the loop section, As I mentioned earlier, the output of the sensor is an analog value.
+In the loop section, as I mentioned earlier, the output of the sensor is an analog value.
 So we need to read those values.
 With the help of the Arduino AnalogRead function, we can read the output values in the loop section.

 int sensorValue =analogRead(sensorPin);